cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 sets a limit around 2.7.
 This is reasonable, given that we should expect a better limit when we have a better experimental design which manages to reduce backgrounds without any change in the signal acceptance.

-These are the default settings for setting limits at the LHC and the arguments `--frequentist --testStat LHC --rule CLs` can be replace by `--LHCmode LHC-limits`.
+These are the default settings for setting limits at the LHC and the arguments `--frequentist --testStat LHC --rule CLs` can be replaced by `--LHCmode LHC-limits`.

-## Asymptotic Limits
+### Asymptotic Limits

 The `HybridNew` method generates pseudodata to estimate the distributions of the test statistics and set a limit, however often the asymptotic distributions, which have analytically known forms, can be used.
 This is computationally much faster than running `HybridNew` and can be run with: